How Do I Know if My Hand is Fractured?

 The statistics tell us that 6.3 million bodily fractures occur each year in the U.S. That means, for every 100 people, 2.4 will experience some sort of fracture to a bone this year.
 Wrist and hand fractures are common; for example, the most common type of fracture in people before age 75 is a wrist fracture.
 According to the American Academy of Orthopaedic Surgeons, the most common type of hand fracture is a break in the fifth metacarpal, which is the bone in the palm of the hand that connects to the little finger.
 They call this type of break a “boxer’s fracture,” because it most commonly occurs by making a fist and punching a hard object.

-It’s very important to treat a hand fracture quickly, otherwise, the bone may start to heal incorrectly and out of alignment.
+If you think it’s a hand fracture, you need treatment immediately.
+Otherwise, the bone may start to heal incorrectly and out of alignment.
 Getting treatment quickly will help lessen any stiffness or recurring pain.
-How will you know if you’ve fractured your hand and need treatment?
-The symptoms of a hand fracture include:

 What’s the Difference Between a Hand Fracture and a Hand Sprain?